-- The fuselage-stabilizer connection zone.
-Carefully check the gluing joints of the upper fin's spar zone (the T shape of spar, where the connecting pins are located). - The rudder hinges zones and elevator's control unit hinges zones. - The transition area between the tail boom and fin, as this zone is highly stressed during a ground loop. - 18.4 Inspection of all metal fuselage parts for: - Wear, excessive free play, deformation and cracks, loose rivets. - Corrosion, general condition, protecting coating or painting condition.
-Observe the General NOTES, point 7. - Lubrication of parts and units (refer to the Maintenance Manual section 3.2).
+- The front and rear fuselage bulkheads (located at the wing connection zone). - The tow release hooks bulkheads. - The spar of the fin. - The fuselage-stabilizer connection zone.
+Carefully check the gluing joints of the upper fin's spar zone (the T shape of spar, where the connecting pins are located). - The rudder hinges zones and elevator's control unit hinges zones. - The transition area between the tail boom and fin, as this zone is highly stressed during a ground loop.